What better way to cool off during your summer travels than taking the plunge on a water slide with speeds of up to 100 kilometers per hour?

-Mammoth, Holiday World & Splashin’ Safari (Indiana)
+1. Mammoth, Holiday World & Splashin’ Safari, Indiana

-It covers over three acres of the Splashin’ Safari park and has a length of just less than a third of a mile.
+The world’s first six-person water coaster covers over three acres of the Splashin’ Safari park and has a length of just less than a third of a mile.

-“It’s powered with LIMs (linear induction motors), which is the same technology used for roller coasters and light rail transportation,” explains Ruth McMahon, director at ProSlide Technology Inc.
+“It’s powered with LIMs (linear induction motors), which is the same technology used for roller coasters and light rail transportation,” explains Ruth McMahon, former director at ProSlide Technology Inc.

 “These specially adapted LIMs are responsible for the Mammoth’s incredibly fast and steep uphill and downhill sections.”

-Aqualoop, Ixtapan Parque Acuatico (Mexico)
+2. Aqualoop, Ixtapan Parque Acuatico, Mexico

-The Aqualoop is one of the few water slides to feature an almost-vertical loop-the-loop.
+The Aqualoop is one of the few water slides to feature an almost vertical loop-the-loop.

-The drop that follows allows them to gain enough speed -- up to 60 kilometers an hour -- to make it around the loop.
+Riders start by standing on a trapdoor.
+The drop that follows allows them to gain enough speed – up to 60 kilometers an hour – to make it around the loop.